superdesk/web-publisher/docs/templates_system/templates.rst

 .. code-block:: twig

-    {{ article }} - if the meta configuration has the to_string property then the value of this property will be printed, otherwise it will be represented as JSON.
+    {{ article }}

+If the meta configuration has the :code:`to_string` property then the value of this property will be printed, otherwise it will be represented as JSON.

 **access property**